alex-trueman/isatis_viridis/README.md

 During the development of viridis three other colour scales were developed that have a more red appearance.
 I have included on of these "option c" in this reporitory.

 The palette files are in the ASCII export format used by Isatis.
 To import the palette go to `File->Color palettes...` and select `Import...` to import the ASCII file.
 You can now create viridis-based colour scales for visualising data.
+Alternatively run the journal file included in this repository making sure that you modify the path variable.

 If you are used to using rainbow colour palettes it can take a bit of getting used to a palette like viridis; however, I think after a while you will agree that it is superior.